DA0-DA0/dao-dao-ui/packages/stateful/feed/sources/OpenProposals/README.md

 # OpenProposals

-This is the inbox source for showing open proposals the wallet is following.
+This is the feed source for showing open proposals in DAOs the wallet is following.

 ## Layout